andf-crl/docs/v19.2/licensing-faqs.md

 ## What are the differences between the BSL for CockroachDB and MariaDB’s MaxScale?

 MariaDB’s MaxScale restricts production usage to “a total of less than three server instances for any purpose” while CockroachDB does not place any such restrictions.
-The only restriction with CockroachDB’s BSL is that CockroachDB cannot be deployed as a service without buying an enterprise license.
+The only restriction with CockroachDB’s BSL is that CockroachDB cannot be deployed as a service without buying an [enterprise.license](cluster-settings.html#setting-enterprise-license).

 ## Is the Business Source License an open source license?